joegallinadotcom/charisma-gallery-demo/README.md

 - [x] SQL-based session tracking, password hashing, and authentication mechanisms allow for login / logout functionality that keeps your administrative interface secure.
 - [x] All elements, colors, positions, displays, etc. are fully customizeable by me (Joe Gallina) at the time of setup.
 Background images, gradients, and overall look-and-feel is completely up to you!

+## Notes
+- This Demo is a stripped-down version of the full Charisma Gallery functionality.
+Key SQL commands, routes, scripts, and functions have been disabled in one way or another, to prevent abuse to the Demo.
+Much of the disabled code is present in this codebase&mdash;but simply "commented out"&mdash;to allow for viewing.

 ## Screenshots
 <img src="http://joegallina.com/portfolio/img/charisma-demo.png" alt="Screenshot of the Charisma Gallery Demo featured on JoeGallina.com" width="400">